 If you're a UMass Dartmouth student who wants to join the Urban Initiative team, a good first step is to familiarize yourself with our work.
-Our website is a good place to start, but also visit our blog, Facebook page, and the website of our newest project, SouthCoast Urban Indicators.
+This website is a good place to start, but also visit our blog and the website of our signature effort, the SouthCoast Urban Indicators Project.
 You should also check out past newsletters (see our 'News' page) to learn about the projects we're currently working on.

 A few times a year, we'll use this space to post specific opportunities--usually paid graduate or undergraduate research assistant positions that require 12-20 hours of work.
 Unpaid interns are welcome year-round.
 To learn more about these opportunities, email Project Manager Colleen Dawicki (email@example.com).

 Bob has worked with the UI since the summer of 2012, when he played a key role in our work evaluating the Taunton Housing Authority's HOPE VI project.
 Bob masterfully translated his previous summer's work tracking fish in Alaska to surveying city residents, and he continues to enrich the work of the UI by contributing his perspectives as an artist and biologist.
 Learn more about Bob through his introductory blog post.

 Katya joined the Urban Initiative in September 2013 after spending her summer interning with Washington, DC's Office of the State Superintendent of Education.
 Before that, she lived in the Gateway City of Lawrence and coorindated after school programs for the YMCA of Greater Boston.
 Katya is interested in education policy and will be supporting our efforts to track education metrics for the SouthCoast Urban Indicators Project.
 Learn more about her here.

 Mike McCarthy, Undergraduate research assistant, Class of 2014